Étienne-Paschal Taché

-Sir Étienne-Paschal Taché (5 September 1795 – 30 July 1865) was a Canadien doctor, politician, and Father of Confederation.
+Sir Étienne-Paschal Taché (5 September 1795 – 30 July 1865) was a Canadian medical doctor, politician, and Father of Confederation.
 His family had a long history in New France, but suffered serious financial reverses due to the Seven Years' War and the siege of Quebec.
 He was considered a self-made man, who became a physician, a militia soldier, and a politician.
 He served twice as joint premier of the Province of Canada.

 Taché was a strong supporter of the Confederation of the British North American provinces, and the maintenance of the British connection.
 From June 1864, he was the formal head of the Great Coalition which pushed for Confederation, containing John A. Macdonald, George-Étienne Cartier and George Brown, but he died in office in 1865, two years before Confederation and the creation of Canada.